 H-1B in General: U.S. businesses utilize the H-1B program to employ foreign workers in specialty occupations that require theoretical or technical expertise in specialized fields, such as science, technology, engineering, or financial services.
 As part of the H-1B program, the Department of Homeland Security (DHS) and the Department of Labor (DOL) require U.S. employers to meet specific labor conditions to ensure that American workers are not adversely impacted, while the DOLs Wage and Hour Division safeguards the treatment and compensation of H-1B workers.

-We encourage both employers and individuals to contact our office to discuss H-1B options and alternatives to the H-1B program.
-We have been advising employers on non immigrant options for over 30 years and are recognized for our expertise in employment based immigration.
+We encourage both employers and individuals to contact our office to discuss H-1B RFE’s.
+We have been advising employers for over 30 years on how to navigate the complex H-1B program and are recognized for our expertise in employment based immigration.